 Why CMC?

-- The only bilingual media course that prepares you to become next-gen content producers for a globalised world as well as the regional Chinese-speaking markets
+- The only bilingual media course that prepares you to be a next-gen content producer for a globalised world as well as regional Chinese-speaking markets

-- Broad-based curriculum equips you with digital media skills that can be applied across a wide range of platforms, widening career options
+- Broad-based curriculum equips you with digital media skills for a wide range of platforms, widening career options

-- Collaborative projects with leading industry partners such as Our Grandfather Story, Mediacorp and SPH offer real-world learning opportunities
+- Collaborate with leading industry partners such as Our Grandfather Story, Mediacorp and SPH Media for real-world learning

 About CMC

 Ever dreamt of entering the booming Chinese media industry in the region?
-With the rise of China, there is a growing interest and demand for Chinese media content from global companies as well as popular local Chinese-language media outlets.
-If bilingualism
+With a myriad of social media platforms available, there is a growing demand for content creators and professionals.

-is your forte, put your skills to good use with the Diploma in Chinese Media & Communication (CMC), where you will be trained to become a versatile media professional capable of producing engaging content for a wide range of digital media platforms.
+If bilingualism is your forte, put your skills to good use with the Diploma in Chinese Media & Communication (CMC).
+You will be trained to become a versatile media professional capable of producing engaging content for a wide range of digital media platforms.

 Overview of Your CMC Journey